|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Rolls are very easy to make and they are a great bread to make ahead for breakfasts and dinners.
 These delicious raisin rolls are made with a sweet bread and 1 cup of dark raisins.
 Golden raisins can be substituted for the dark raisins, as well as most dried, chopped fruits.

 In a large bowl, mix together yeast and warm water.
 Stir in milk, sugar, salt, and butter.
 Add raisins.
 Mix in the first 2 1/2 cups of flour.
 Turn dough out onto floured board and knead, adding flour a tablespoon at a time as needed until dough is soft, not sticky.
 Place dough in greased bowl.
 Turn dough over so that the top is also greased.
 Cover bowl with clean dishtowel and let rise in warm, draft-free place for 60 minutes or until double in size.

 Punch down dough and knead on lightly floured board for about 5 minutes.
 Divide dough into 10 pieces.
 Shape into small buns.
 Grease large baking or cookie sheet.
 Place rolls on sheet, cover, and let rise in warm, draft-free place for about 45 minutes or until round and plump.

-You can use any of the gourmet salts available on the market.
-I prefer to use sea salts, but you probably have your own favorite salt.
+- You can use any of the gourmet salts available on the market.
+We prefer to use sea salts, but you probably have your own favorite salt.

-Dairy butter can be replaced with vegan butter if you are vegan or are trying to avoid dairy products.
-I use Smart Balance butter because my youngest child is allergic to dairy.
+- Dairy butter can be replaced with vegan butter if you are vegan or are trying to avoid dairy products.
+We use Smart Balance butter because my youngest child is allergic to dairy.